jbcarreon123/Macro-Bot-Net/README.md

   - Delete messages without including at least one image in one of the image-only channels
     - #button-showcase
     - #setup-showcase
-  - Moderation-Tools system to help moderators to moderate the server
+  - Moderation-Tools-System to help moderators to moderate the server

 - **Ticket-System:**
   Easy way to open new Tickets and the select the kind of problem you have for a faster and more efficient way to get help.